nicklasfrahm/mykilio/docs/cremini-overview.md

-# Mushroom
+# Cremini

-Mushroom is a open source, open hardware blade server.
+Mushroom is an open source, open hardware blade server.
 It can take several single board computers that are pin-compatible with the Raspberry Pi and follow the hardware dimensions of the Model B variant of the Raspberry Pi.

 ## Features ✨